ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 **9.** If you have time, evaluate another `issue` transaction.
 This time pass a maturity date that you know does not have a match in `commercial-bond`.
 You can always go back to Section 2 step 6 to see which bonds are in the commercial-bond world state, and pick a maturity date for your paper that is not in the same month as the bonds.
 Step through the debugger with variables added to the `Watch` panel, and see if the logic behaves the way you expect.

+**10.** Go to the VSCode IBM Blockchain Platform view.
+Under the `Local Fabric Ops` panel, you should see three `papercontract@vscode-debug-<datetime>` packages under `Installed` and one `papercontract@vscode-debug-<datetime>` under `Instantiated`.
+The instantiated package should have the same datetime as the latest installed one.
+The first `papercontract@vscode-debug` package was done against the original paper contract, the second package was done against the paper contract with the modified `issue` transaction, and the third package was built upon the second with a new `getPaperRate` function.

-**10.** At this point you have successfully tweaked the `papercontract.js` to include a cross-chaincode call to another contract residing in the same channel.
+**11.** At this point you have successfully tweaked the `papercontract.js` to include a cross-chaincode call to another contract residing in the same channel.
 You have also added a helper function to get a paper rate on an existing paper on the ledger.
 One last useful transaction to have is one that queries and returns all papers by the same issuer.
 Let's make this update in the next section.

-**11.** Go to the VSCode IBM Blockchain Platform view.
-Under the `Local Fabric Ops` panel, you should see three `papercontract@vscode-debug-<datetime>` packages under `Installed` and one `papercontract@vscode-debug-<datetime>` under `Instantiated`.
-The instantiated package should have the same datetime as the latest installed one.
-The first `papercontract@vscode-debug` package was done against the original paper contract, the second package was done against the paper contract with the modified `issue` transaction, and the third package was built upon the second with a new `getPaperRate` function.
-We hope that with this flow, you get to experience one way you can develop and build upon your smart contract.

 # Section 9: Add getAllPapers transaction to contract in debugging session